-- 7. Suisun Bay Channel/New York Slough Maintenance Dredging \$6,114,000 appropriation for the Army Corps of Engineers for maintenance dredging of this channel to the authorized depth of minus 35 feet.
+- 7. Suisun Bay Channel/New York Slough Maintenance Dredging \$5,275,000 appropriation for the Army Corps of Engineers for maintenance dredging of this channel to the authorized depth of minus 35 feet.
 Continued maintenance is essential for safe transport of crude oil and other bulk materials through the San Francisco Bay, along the Carquinez Straits and into the Sacramento/San Joaquin Delta.
 Dredging for this channel section is particularly costly due to requirements on placement of dredged materials in upland environments.
 An oil tanker ran aground in early 2001 due to severe shoaling in a section of this channel, which creates a greater potential for oil spills (Note: \$4.559 million appropriated for FFY 2005; \$4.619 million for FFY 2006; \$2.82 million for FFY 2007; \$2.856 million for FFY 2008; \$2.768 million for FFY 2009; \$3.819 million for FFY 2010.) - 8.
-San Pablo/Mare Island Strait/Pinole Shoal Channel Maintenance Dredging \$5,300,000 appropriation for the Army Corps of Engineers (\$2.65 million for Mare Island) for maintenance dredging of the channel to the authorized depth of minus 35 feet.
+San Pablo/Mare Island Strait/Pinole Shoal Channel Maintenance Dredging \$5,400,000 appropriation for the Army Corps of Engineers (\$2.65 million for Mare Island) for maintenance dredging of the channel to the authorized depth of minus 35 feet.
 The Pinole Shoal channel is a major arterial for vessel transport through the San Francisco Bay region, serving oil refineries and bulk cargo which is transported as far east as Sacramento and Stockton.
 (Note: \$1 million appropriated for FFY 2005; \$2.988 million for FFY 2006; \$896,000 for FFY 2007; \$1.696 million for FFY 2008; \$1.058 million for FFY 2009; \$2.518 million for FFY 2010.) - 9.
-San Francisco to Stockton (J. F. Baldwin and Stockton Channels) Ship Channel Deepening \$2,500,000 appropriation for the Army Corps of Engineers to continue the Deepening Project.
-Deepening of this channel will allow for operational efficiencies for many different industries, an increase in waterborne goods movement, reduced congestion on roadways, and air quality benefits.
+San Francisco to Stockton (J. F. Baldwin and Stockton Channels) Ship Channel Deepening \$1,800,000 appropriation for the Army Corps of Engineers to continue the Deepening Project.
+Deepening and minor realignment of this channel will allow for operational efficiencies for many different industries, an increase in waterborne goods movement, reduced congestion on roadways, and air quality benefits.
 Phase one work focused on establishing economic benefit to the nation and initial salinity modeling in the channel sections.
 The second and final phase includes detailed channel design, environmental documentation, cost analysis, additional modeling, and dredged material disposal options.
 (Note: \$500,000 appropriated for FFY 2005; \$200,000 for FFY 2006; \$200,000 for FFY 2007; \$403,000 for FFY 2008; \$1.34 million for FFY 2009; \$0 for FFY 2010.) - 10.
-Methamphetamine Eradication and Suppression Program \$700,000 appropriation to maintain the Sheriff's Office's Specialized Investigative Unit's enforcement efforts targeting mid to high-level methamphetamine manufacturers and distributors.
-This elite unit is responsible for having seized over 100 pounds of methamphetamine, over 10 pounds of cocaine, and assets valued at over \$650,000 in the last two years.
-This unit is working in a primary capacity with both State and Federal agencies on high-level wire-tap investigations.
+Contra Costa County's VHF Public Safety Radio System \$1,063,200 appropriation for Contra Costa County operation of a VHF Public Safety Radio System serving several governmental agencies (including emergency medical services) within the county.
+This system will soon become a backup (VHF overlay) to the East Bay Regional Communication System (EBRCS) once that system is completed and actuated.
+To comply with upcoming Federal Communications Commission (FCC) narrow band requirements, the VHF system must be upgraded to ensure seamless compatibility with certain aspects of the EBRCS, should that system fail.
+To prevent the VHF system from being compromised, several significant security enhancements are necessary at various site locations.
+This includes camera monitoring and alert systems.